1m5/1m5-core/README.md

 The application is written in Java using Android 23 JDK 1.7 to ensure the core can run in Android 5.0+.
 Android is a subset of Java's JDK.

+## Integrations

+### [Inkrypt's](https://inkrypt.io) - Content Delivery Network (CDN) for Journalism
+Inkrypt is building a CDN for Journalists to store and publish articles fighting government oppression of the right to free speech globally.
+They need censorship resistant identities to protect journalists from harm yet support their ability to build a reputation as a trusting source for news and to ensure that information is also not censored nor stolen yet allows the journalist to release portions of the information as they desire to whom they desire to share it with to include no one or everyone (global public).

+### [Dragonsbane](https://dragonsbane.io) - Health and Wellness for All

+### [Purism](https://puri.sm) - Censorship Resistant Hardware and Operating Systems